icecube/icetray-public/cmake/resources/docs/community_supported/arch_linux.rst

 Arch is not an officially supported platform for icetray, but it is known to work on Arch.
 If you are unsure what linux distro to use, do not pick Arch based on the existence of this page, you will almost certainly be happier with :ref:`Ubuntu <ubuntu>`.
 Feel free to ask questions about using icetray on Arch, but do not act entitled to support.

 Many of the dependencies are available from the official Arch repositories.
 However, many icetray dependencies are only available through the `Arch user repositories <https://wiki.archlinux.org/index.php/Arch_User_Repository>`_ (AUR), so you will need an `AUR helper <https://wiki.archlinux.org/index.php/AUR_helpers>`_.
-This tutorial assumes that ``pacaur`` is your AUR helper.
+This tutorial assumes that ``paru`` is your AUR helper.
 If you prefer a different AUR helper, please make the appropriate substitutions.

 .. note::

-   If you are on a machine that has more than one core, you can increace the speed that AUR packages are compiled by enableing will speed up things if you enable parallel builds: add ``MAKEFLAGS="-j$(nproc)"`` to your ``makepkg.conf`` before compiling
+   If you are on a machine that has more than one core, you can increase the speed that AUR packages are compiled by enableing parallel builds: add ``MAKEFLAGS="-j$(nproc)"`` to your ``makepkg.conf`` before compiling.

 Base Dependancies
 -----------------

 First install the basic dependencies::

-  pacman -S base-devel git cmake boost python zstd gsl cfitsio hdf5
+  pacman -S base-devel cmake boost python zstd gsl cfitsio hdf5 zeromq

 Icetray depends on `BLAS <http://www.netlib.org/blas/>`_ library of which there are several implementations.
 By default Arch installs reference implementation of BLAS, which is quite slow.
 `OpenBLAS <http://www.openblas.net/>`_ is much faster, but only available through the AUR::

-  pacaur -S openblas-lapack
+  paru -S openblas-lapack

 Once is OpenBLAS is installed you can install packages which depend on BLAS::